bitpedia/mediatagi/notes/tvents.md

 That is, a tvent includes a (single) target, a (single) originating user, a (single, current) timestamp, and some number of tags (of any sort).

-Tvents have their own URIs, and are themselves taggable.

 Tvents are representable in plain Unicode text.
 In this representation, even the target, originating user, and timestamp can be seen as tags of a special syntax.
 The target is prefixed with a '@'; the user with a '~'; the timestamp with a '='.
 Tags are ended with a CR; a CR may be included in the tag by backslash-escaping.
 Tvents are ended with a blank line.
 (The empty string is not a legal tag.)

+Tvents have their own URIs, and are themselves taggable.
+The URI scheme is 'tvent', and the timestamp, user, and target appear in order, each preceded by a '/' path-separator.
+For example, a URI to a specific tvent, relative within a mediatagi site could be:

+    tvent:/=2008-12-15T22:07:49/~gojomo/@sha1:WFVZH63UI4NBKYROQWLISCXXY2H5KNNL

+(An absolute tvent URI distinguishing among alternate sites can add an '//authority.com' portion immediately after the scheme.)

 Examples